jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 ![Apply Filters](TestResources/ListPane3.gif)

-Clicking the 'Remove' button in the right-most column of a movie list will remove that movie from that movie list.
+Clicking the 'Remove' button in the right-most column of a watchlist will remove that movie from that watchlist.
 This change will persist after the app is closed and reopened

 ![Apply Filters](TestResources/ListPane4.gif)

 - Test 'All Movies' Source Tab

-Clicking the '+/-' in the right-most column triggers a popup enabling users to add or remove movies from/to a movie list If a movie is already in a movie list, then it will be checked in the popup menu.
+Clicking the '+/-' in the right-most column triggers a popup enabling users to add or remove movies from/to a watchlist If a movie is already in a watchlist, then it will be checked in the popup menu.
 If a movie is not in a list, it will be unchecked in the popup menu.

 ![Apply Filters](TestResources/ListPane7.gif)

-Adding a movie to a movie list will make that movie appear in that list.
-Removing a movie from a movie list will make that movie disappear from that list
+Adding a movie to a watchlist will make that movie appear in that list.
+Removing a movie from a watchlist will make that movie disappear from that list

 ![Apply Filters](TestResources/ListPane8.gif)

-When adding a movie, selecting 'Add To New Watchlist' will create a new tab with the user entered title of that movie list.
+When adding a movie, selecting 'Add To New Watchlist' will create a new tab with the user entered title of that watchlist.
 The movie added to that list will appear in the new list

 ![Apply Filters](TestResources/ListPane9.gif)

-Attempting to add a new watchlist (using the Add To New Watchlist functionality when adding a movie) with the same name as an existing watchlist will trigger a 'Failed to create new watchlist' error
+Attempting to add a new watchlist (using the Add To New Watchlist functionality when adding a movie) with the same name as an existing watchlist will trigger a 'Watchlist already exists' (name clash) error

 ![Apply Filters](TestResources/ListPane24.gif)

-Upon startup movie lists are rearranged in alphabetical order (The 'All Movies' tab is always the first tab)
+Upon startup watchlists are rearranged in alphabetical order (The 'All Movies' tab is always the first tab)

 ![Apply Filters](TestResources/ListPane11.gif)

 - Test Navigating Movie Lists

-Tab changes display corresponding movie lists
+Tab changes display corresponding watchlists

 ![Apply Filters](TestResources/ListPane5.gif)

-When a tab is clicked, the corresponding movie list will display unfiltered, meaning any existing filters will be reverted
+When a tab is clicked, the corresponding watchlist will display unfiltered, meaning any existing filters will be reverted

 ![Apply Filters](TestResources/ListPane6.gif)

-If there are more tabs than the current window can display, a navigation arrow appears in the upper right hand corner of the movie list tabs.
+If there are more tabs than the current window can display, a navigation arrow appears in the upper right hand corner of the watchlist tabs.
 Clicking the arrow increments/decrements through the tabs displayed in the tab bar

 ![Apply Filters](TestResources/ListPane10.gif)

 - Test Import List

-Importing a movie list using the 'Import List' button only allows importing JSON or CSV files
+Importing a watchlist using the 'Import List' button only allows importing JSON or CSV files

 ![Apply Filters](TestResources/ListPane20.gif)